Marc-Vivien Foé: Death

 On 26 June 2003, Cameroon faced Colombia in the semi-final, held at the Stade de Gerland in Lyon, France.
-In the 72nd minute of the match Foé collapsed in the centre circle with no other players near him.
+In the 72nd minute of the match, with Cameroon winning 1–0 (Pius N'Diefi scored the only goal of the match), Foé collapsed in the centre circle with no other players near him.
 After attempts to resuscitate him on the pitch, he was stretchered off the field, where he received mouth-to-mouth resuscitation and oxygen.
 Medics spent 45 minutes attempting to restart his heart and although he was still alive upon arrival at the stadium's medical centre, he died shortly afterwards.
-A first autopsy did not determine an exact cause of death, but a second autopsy concluded that Foé's death was heart-related as it discovered evidence of hypertrophic cardiomyopathy, a hereditary condition known to increase the risk of sudden death during physical exercise.
+A first autopsy did not determine an exact cause of death, but a second autopsy concluded that Foé's death was heart-related, as it discovered evidence of hypertrophic cardiomyopathy, a hereditary condition known to increase the risk of sudden death during physical exercise.

-Foé's widow Marie-Louise stated that he had been ill with gastric problems and dysentery before his final match, but he was adamant to play in his adopted hometown of Lyon.
+Foé's widow Marie-Louise stated that he had been ill with gastric problems and dysentery before his final match, but he was adamant about playing in his adopted hometown of Lyon.
 Cameroon manager Winfried Schäfer wanted to substitute him minutes before his collapse, observing that the player seemed fatigued, but he signalled that he wanted to continue.

+In the 2003 FIFA Confederations Cup final at the Stade de France in Paris, Cameroon where were defeated 1–0 by hosts France.
+As a mark of respect, the captain of each team - Rigobert Song of Cameroon and Marcel Desailly of France – held a picture of Foé as they led their side's out.
+A minute of silence was also observed before the match, with the players from both teams intermingling and linking arms in the centre circle.
+All the Cameroon players wore Foé's number 17 on their warmup shirts, with his name written on the back.
+Foé was awarded the FIFA Confederations Cup Bronze Ball, as the third-most valuable player of the tournament.